nschurmann/simple-resource/README.md

 This implementation will add 3 properties to MyService:

-- Loading
+- loading
-- List
+- list
-- Element
+- element

-**Loading** is a boolean that will change it status every time that is trying to reach the server to true.
+**loading** is a boolean that will change it status every time that is trying to reach the server to true.
 By default is always false.

-**List** contains an array of all the queryed objects with the cget method.
+**list** contains an array of all the queryed objects with the cget method.
 You can iterate them like:

     function MyController ($scope, myService) {
       myService.cget();